How I beat Mum Burnout

 It’s ok to love yourself

 Destructive self talk is one of the worst parts of burnout.
 It can lead right into a downward spiral.
 Slowly making friends with the idea that it is ok to be kind and loving to myself was a major break through.
 Looking into my own eyes in the mirror and saying I love you was one of the most difficult and powerful exercises I had to do.
 The truth is that we have to love and respect ourselves first in order to be of service and help to others.
 Self love has nothing to do with putting yourself on a pedestal.
 It creates acceptance and compassion for who you really are and keeps the destructive and unhelpful self talk in check like a super power.
 And on top of all that self love and acceptance is the fuel for compassion.
-If we are at peace with ourselves we have the capacity to truly walk in someone else's shoes.
+If we are happy and content with ourselves we have the capacity to truly walk in someone else's shoes.

 Be a super hero for yourself!